gaois/Gaois.QueryLogger/src/Gaois.QueryLogger.AspNetCore/README.md

 ### Associate related queries

-If you wish to group related queries together — for example different search queries executed on a single page — pass the associated queries the same `QueryID` parameter:
+If you wish to group related queries together ï¿½ for example different search queries executed on a single page ï¿½ pass the associated queries the same `QueryID` parameter:

 ```csharp
 Guid queryID = Guid.NewGuid();